Super Pit gold mine: Production

 Mining is via conventional drill and blast mining via face shovels and dump trucks.
 Around 15 million tonnes of rock are moved in any given year, consisting primarily of waste rock.

 Gold within the Golden Mile lode system is unusual in that it is present as telluride minerals within pyrite.
 In order to recover the gold, the ore must be crushed, passed through a gravity circuit to recover the free gold present in some of the higher-grade lodes, and then subjected to flotation to produce an auriferous pyrite-telluride concentrate.
 The concentrate is then treated at an IsaMill Ultra Fine Grinding (UFG) mill at Fimiston and then cyanidised, or trucked to the Gidji Processing Plant, 20 kilometres north of Kalgoorlie.
 At Gidji, the concentrate is treated in ultrafine grinding (UFG) mills, and then subjected to cyanide extraction of gold.

 Prior to the installation of the UFG mills, concentrate was treated at Gidji in two circulating fluid bed roasters.
 Roasting ceased in 2015.

+The operation requires significant amounts of power, and the mine ordered hybrid power plants in 2025 for 25 years, including a 132 kV grid, 120 MW thermal power, 256 MW wind power, 138 MW solar power, and a 138 MW / 300 MWh grid battery.